-On the day I showed up for the first day at my new job with the city of Denton, I noticed a look of nervous apprehension from a rawboned guy in an adjoining office.
+On the day I started my new job with the City of Denton, I noticed a look of anxious recognition from a lean man in the adjoining ready room for the utility meter readers.
 He thought he knew me, I guessed, but I couldn’t place him.
-Nodding politely, I went on into the computer room.
+After a polite greeting to everyone in the room, I went on into the Data Processing Department.

 “Still am,” I replied.

 “I thought I recognized you.”
 He paused.
 “You ever . . . ?”